-- A. Renewal Application is Approved.
-The Application for renewal is approved by the Sponsor.
+- A. Application is Approved.
+The State College of Florida (SCF) Collegiate School-Venice application is approved by the Sponsor.
 It is the intent of the parties that this Contract shall constitute the School's Charter.
-A copy of the Renewal Application with any amendments approved by the Sponsor on March 1, 2016 are attached hereto as Appendix 1 and constitutes a part of this Charter.
-In the event of any conflict between the Renewal Application and any other provision of this Charter, the Charter provision shall control. - B. Term of Charter - Effective Date.
+A copy of the Application and addenda is attached hereto as Appendix 1 and constitutes a part of this Charter.
+In the event of any conflict between the Application and any other provision of this Charter, the Charter provision shall control. - B. Term of Charter - Effective Date.
 This Charter shall become effective on the date it is approved by the both parties. - 2.
 Term.
-The term of this Charter shall be 15 years commencing on July 1, 2016 and ending on June 30, 2031 unless terminated sooner as provided herein.
+The term of this Charter shall be 15 years commencing on July 1, 2019 and ending on June 30, 2034 unless terminated sooner as provided herein.
 The term shall be automatically extended on a month-to-month basis until the Charter has been renewed, non-renewed, or terminated by the Sponsor.
 If the parties cannot reach agreement on the terms of a new contract, either party may request mediation from the FDOE, pursuant to section 1002.33(6)(h), Florida Statutes.
 If the Commissioner of Education determines that the dispute cannot be settled through mediation, the dispute may be appealed to an administrative law judge appointed by the Division of Administrative Hearings.
 The administrative law judge has final order authority to rule on whether proposed provisions of the charter violate the intended flexibility granted charter schools by statute.